nikolalsvk/blog/content/blog/smoothly-reverting-css-animations/index.md

 If you like what you read and you think others will benefit from it, consider sharing it on Twitter blow:

+Also, I made my blog code open source, you can check it out on [GitHub here](https://github.com/nikolalsvk/blog)

 Thanks for tuning it.
 Catch you in the next one.
 Cheers.